 Don't think you can do a full tuck of boiled wool, or a delicate linen sweater will look tidy with a 2″ French Tuck.
 Certain weight sweaters only work for certain styles of tucks.
 In general, the heavier the sweater the less of it you tuck in.
 If you tuck too heavy of a weight too much, the textile loses its ability to drape and you end up with bulk and a boxy result.

 When it comes to lightweight sweaters like those of linen, silk, and open weaves, they need the support of being fully tucked in.
-Have you even hung dry such a sweater?
+Have you ever hung dry such a sweater?
 You'll find it will grow several inches in length.
 The same happens when you half-tuck a very lightweight sweater.
 The weave will stretch with wear, pulling all weight to the untucked part, affecting the entire hang of the sweater.
-With such fabrics either leave untucked or go all in.
+With such fabrics either leave them untucked or go all in.

 For this look, I only tucked in a couple of inches of this thick sweater.
 Any more, and the drape would be lost and with it my shape and my comfort.
 A bulky sweater in a waistband may look good in the mirror, but it won't feel good once you have to take a seat!
+A partial tuck like this is often called a French tuck.
+For a thick sweater, I don't recommend tucking any farther than where the belt loops on a pair of pants begin.

 And for this look, the sweater was fully tucked because the spongey weave of this sweater, while thicker than linen, stretched easily.
 Just by gathering the bulk at the small of the back, it still achieved a high-low effect.